Rangers vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- The Rangers have come away with five wins in the nine contests they have been listed as the underdogs in this season.
+- The Rangers have been favored on the moneyline 17 total times this season.
+They've gone 11-6 in those games.

-- Texas has a record of 2-2 when it's set as an underdog of +120 or more by sportsbooks this season.
+- When playing as moneyline favorites with odds of -125 or shorter, Texas has an 11-5 record (winning 68.8% of its games).

-- The moneyline set for this matchup implies the Rangers have a 45.5% chance of coming away with a victory in the contest.
+- The implied moneyline probablility in this matchup gives the Rangers a 55.6% chance to win.

-- So far this season, Texas and its opponents have hit the over in 17 of its 28 games with a total.
+- Texas has played in 29 games with over/under set, and have combined with opponents to go over the total 18 times (18-9-2).

-- The Rangers have played just two games with a spread this season and covered in each game.
+- The Rangers have had a run line set for just two games this season, and covered in both.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.